AnilPothula/generalized/terraform/spokesly/README.md

 ```
 `terraform plan` generates an execution plan for Terraform.
 This execution plan can be reviewed prior to running apply to get a sense for what Terraform will do.
 Optionally, the plan can be saved to a Terraform plan file, and apply can take this plan file to execute this plan exactly.

-After you have seen which resources you are going to create, you can finally run:
+After you have seen which resources you are going to create, finally, you can run:

 ``` bash
 $ terraform apply